CatarinaPita/SML5202-2021-Catarina/page3.md

 <h3 lang="es" style="color:DodgerBlue"><strong>Semana 1</strong></h3>

-<p>Esta semana vamos a repasar el <strong> presente del subjuntivo</strong>.</p>
+<p>¡Esta semana vamos a repasar el <strong> presente del subjuntivo</strong>!.</p>

-<p> What is the present subjunctive?
+<p><strong> What is the present subjunctive?</strong></p>

-The present subjunctive (el presente de subjuntivo) is used to refer to the future as well as the present.
+<p>The present subjunctive (el presente de subjuntivo) is used to refer to the future as well as the present.
 It can be used in a variety of ways to express: possibilities, uncertainties and doubts, desires, feelings and advice.</p>

 <p style="color:Black"><strong>The following table shows you the acronym "WEIRDO" which helps you remember when to use the present subjunctive along with some examples:</strong></p>